Ralph E. Simmons Wildlife Management Area

 The area has produced some high quality deer at times and squirrel hunting along the river bottom swamps can be good in the fall.
 During hunting periods, public access is restricted to those individuals with valid quota hunt permits, except during the mobility-impaired general gun hunt when two non-disabled helpers may accompany a mobility-impaired quota permit holder.
 During periods open to hunting, hunters in possession of a quota permit may camp in designated campgrounds.
 During periods closed to hunting, camping in the designated group campground is allowed by permit from the Florida Forest Service, (904) 845-3597.

 Camping for non-hunters at primitive campsites along the St. Marys River is allowed throughout the year on a first-come, first-serve basis.
 A boat ramp is located on Scotts Landing Road.

 Information kiosks are located on Lake Hampton Road and Penny Haddock Road.
-For additional information, a recreation guide is available from the St. Johns River Water Management District.

 Rules Regarding Dogs

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.